ankitism3/ankitism3/README.md

 - 👋 Hello there !
-- 👀 I’m interested in Web/App Development, Data Science and Deep Learning.
+- 👀 I’m Data Science, Deep Learning and AI professional.
 - 🌱 I’m currently learning a lot of things together
-- 💞️ I’m looking to collaborate on mulitple Web App Projects
+- 💞️ I’m looking to collaborate on mulitple cool AI and DS projects
 - 📫 How to reach me : ankit.ismd@gmail.com